 Latest News

-European legislators are expected to announce new policies soon on the types of heat used in industry.
-This could determine whether the region is able to maintain viable and competitive business or if it will suffer a further thinning out of its industrial base.
+European legislators are expected to announce new policies soon on the types of heat used by industries.
+This could determine whether the region is able to maintain viable and competitive business or if it will suffer a "further hollowing-out" of its industrial base.

-The International Energy Agency (IEA), according to its data, shows that industry accounts for approximately a quarter of Europe's total consumption.
-Heat applications make up around half the total?industry -power requirements.
+The International Energy Agency (IEA), according to its data, shows that industry accounts for 'around a quarter' of Europe’s total energy consumption.
+Heat applications make up?for about half?of the total power requirements in the sector.

 Gas-fired boilers have been used by most European industries to heat their facilities for decades.
-However, the price of gas has risen dramatically since the Russian invasion of Ukraine 2022, causing costs to spiral and pushing many facilities into debt.
+However, the price of gas has risen dramatically since the Russian invasion of Ukraine 2022, causing costs to spiral and pushing many facilities into the negative.

 In fact, the output of plastics, chemicals and fertilizers has fallen to historical lows in Germany, Europe's largest manufacturer and economy.
 High energy costs, as well as an unclear policy plan, have stifled industry and hindered economic growth.

-In an effort to reduce energy costs and provide more regulatory certainty, European policymakers will release new measures in the spring that aim to rapidly scale up electric industrial heating technologies to meet the needs of businesses who do not use fossil fuels.
+In order to provide greater regulatory clarity and to lower energy costs, European policy makers will release new measures this spring.
+They aim to rapidly scale up electric industrial heating technologies in order to meet the needs of businesses that do not use fossil fuels.

 ARE YOU UP FOR THE CHALLENGE?